What Are Cloud Cost Optimization Tools?

 Key features:

-• IT visibility integration: Connects cloud cost data with broader IT asset and software visibility to provide a unified view of technology spend.
+- Hybrid IT integration: Connects cloud financial management with broader IT asset and software visibility for a unified view of technology spend.

 Source: Flexera